Skip to content

 Main content area

-My Tasks is probably where you’ll spend the most time.
+My Tasks is where you’ll likely spend the most time.
 It shows every task assigned to you, organized by when it’s due.
-Tasks scheduled for today are front and center.
-Overdue tasks float to the top so you can’t miss them.
-Tasks scheduled for the future stay hidden until their day arrives.
+Overdue tasks float to the top so you can’t miss them; tasks scheduled for the future stay hidden until their day arrives.

-Matters shows your matter list, organized into pools by workflow stage.
+Flows shows your matters grouped by workflow stage.
 This is your bird’s-eye view: how many transactions are in Searches?
 How many are approaching Closing?
 What’s stuck?

-Below that, you may see team sections if you belong to any teams.
-These give you visibility into the team’s shared workload.
+Below that, you may see team sections if you belong to any teams, giving you visibility into shared workload.

 1. Open Laminar.
 Your overview loads with a summary of what needs attention.

 2. Check what’s due.
 Head to My Tasks.
-Tasks scheduled for today (and anything overdue) are right there.
+Today’s tasks (and anything overdue) are right there.

 3. Work through your list.
 Open a task, do the work, update the status, move on.

 4. Schedule anything you can’t get to.
-If a task needs to wait until tomorrow or next week, schedule it.
-It’ll disappear from your view until then.
+It’ll disappear from your view until its day.

 5. Check your matters.
-Switch to the Matters view periodically to see the big picture.
-Move matters forward through stages as milestones are hit.
+Glance at Flows periodically for the big picture, and move matters forward as milestones are hit.

 That’s the rhythm.
-The details of each step are covered in the Guides section.
+The details are covered in the Guides section.

 Tasks disappear and come back.
 This is by design.
-When you schedule a task for next Wednesday, it’s gone from your view until Wednesday.
-It’s not deleted.
-It’s not lost.
-It’s just waiting.
+Schedule a task for next Wednesday and it’s gone from your view until Wednesday.
+Not deleted, not lost, just waiting.
 This keeps your daily list honest: what you see is what you actually need to deal with today.

 Matters have stages, not just statuses.
 You won’t see “Open” and “Closed.”
-You’ll see specific stages like “Active,” “Searches,” or “Closing.”
-This gives everyone a shared language for where things stand.
-“It’s in Conditions” tells you a lot more than “It’s open.”
+You’ll see specific stages like “Searches” or “Closing.”
+“It’s in Conditions” tells you a lot more than “it’s open.”

 The audit trail is always running.
 You don’t need to write down that you changed an assignment or uploaded a document.
-Laminar tracks all of that for you.
-Check the Activity section on any matter or task to see the full history.
+Check the Activity section on any matter or task for the full history.

-And if something feels genuinely broken, that’s a different kind of question, and your firm’s administrator is the right person to ask.
+Try Cmd+K first and search for the thing you’re looking for.
+For deeper questions, the Guides section is organized around common tasks.
+And if something feels genuinely broken, your firm’s administrator is the right person to ask.